Gerbs2193/pands-project/README.md

 ### Data-prep:
 - Download the Iris dataset or import it from a specific source.
 I imported it and saved it as iris.data and used this when manipulating its data afterwards.
-- Ensure that the required python libraries like Pandas, NumPy, Matplotlib, and Seaborn are installed.
+- Ensure that the required python libraries like Pandas, NumPy, Matplotlib and Seaborn are installed.
 If not, install what libraries you may need depending on your project specifics.
 For me, the aforementioned were used.
 - Import the necessary modules and load the dataset into your Python environment.
 -Histograms:
 Use Matplotlib library to create the 4 hists variables.